Runarok/GenAI/README.md

 > I considered leaving the last commits for all the projects as they were, but in the end, I wasn’t too happy with it.
 So, I decided to delete everything for a commit and re-uploaded it, making sure that everything has the same '-- Finalized --' as the last commit.
 It might not be the most conventional approach, but I personally liked it better this way.

+> I shall archive this repo as of Jan 31, 12:00 PM.